hannesm/platform-blog/Signing-the-opam-repository.md

 signed by RM as well, otherwise on the link between repository and snapshot bot harm can be done (squatting names).

+Another line of thought is to start with a bootstrap key: this is ultimately trusted for everything, and defers this responsibility to RM.
+Maybe we should not distinguish between RM and root keys; after all, a separation which does not exist at the moment and there is not really demand for more structure.
+The benefit would be further simplification (by having actually only two key types, plus snapshot bots).

 ## Work and changes involved

 ### General